startable/startable-standard/StarTable format specification.md

 Strings may not contain characters used to represent the end of a line (such as end of line and line feed) as this would introduce ambiguity between cell content and the end of a row.
-Note that this remark applies throughout this document; there are a few instances where we indicate that a given field can consist of “any string”; this should be understood as, any string not including these forbidden characters.
+Note that this remark applies throughout this document: there are a few instances where we indicate that a given field can consist of “any string”; this should be understood as, any string not including these forbidden characters.